Back to the Future?

 This is the conundrum facing many centres for teaching and learning, AV support services and anyone who works to bridge the gap in higher education institutions between teaching and learning and media based technologies.
 This is why the organisers of this year’s conference have chosen the conference is organised under the tagline Back to the Future? as we believe it encapsulates this challenge and helps us to shape an agenda providing plenty of opportunities to discuss the options.

-The Media & Learning 2024: Back to the Future? conference, organised in collaboration with KU Leuven Learning Lab, will take place from 20 – 21 June 2024 at the Provinciehuis in Leuven.
+The Media & Learning 2024: Back to the Future? conference endorsed by KU Leuven Learning Lab will take place from 20 – 21 June 2024 at the Provinciehuis in Leuven.
 The conference will bring together a vibrant community of educators, researchers, and innovators passionate about leveraging media for enhanced learning experiences.
 Be prepared for thought-provoking keynotes, interactive workshops, and engaging discussions as we delve into the 14 themes.

 Keynotes